CDC: Strong evidence in-person schooling can be done safely

-(AP) – The nation’s top public health agency said Friday that in-person schooling can resume safely with masks, social distancing, and other strategies, but vaccination of teachers, while important, is not a prerequisite for reopening.
+The nation’s top public health agency said Friday that in-person schooling can resume safely with masks, social distancing and other strategies, and vaccination of teachers, while important, is not a prerequisite for reopening.

-The Centers for Disease Control and Prevention released its long-awaited road map for getting students back to classrooms in the middle of a pandemic.
-But its guidance is just that — the agency cannot force schools to reopen, and agency officials were careful to say they are not calling for a mandate that all U.S. schools be reopened.
+The Centers for Disease Control and Prevention released its long-awaited road map for getting students back to classrooms in the middle of a pandemic that has killed more than 479,000 people in the U.S. But the agency’s guidance is just that — it cannot force schools to reopen, and CDC officials were careful to say they are not calling for a mandate that all U.S. schools be reopened.

 Officials said there is strong evidence now that schools can reopen, especially at lower grade levels.